 Press Enter to Search

 The design evolves from the agricultural legacy of the site’s fields and fence rows interacting with a new stone wall to establish precincts for new uses: windbreak, orchard, garden, lawn, and pool.
 Chosen to age gracefully, irregularly-cut courses of New York bluestone predominate the house inside and out.
-The stone contrasts with reclaimed materials, such as Douglas fir structural beams, teak flooring (reused railroad ties from Africa), and antique ceramic tile and fireplace mantels.
-The gable rafters change slope along the length of the house, forming an S-shaped ridgeline that alludes to an image of a sagging barn roof, which the client found meaningful because of its portrayal of time.
+The stone contrasts with reclaimed materials, such as Douglas fir structural beams, teak flooring made of reused railroad ties from Africa, and antique ceramic tile and fireplace mantels.
+Gable rafters change slope along the length of the house, forming an S-shaped ridgeline that evokes an image of a sagging barn roof to represent the passage of time.